osrf/ros2multirobotbook/src/integration_fleets_tutorial.md

-- `rmf_fleet` information about the fleet and the bots in the fleet.
+- `rmf_fleet` important fleet parameters including vehicle traits, task capabilities and user information for connecting to the fleet manager.

-- `fleet_manager` prefix, username and password
+- `fleet_manager` the prefix, user and password fields that can be configured to suit your chosen API.
+These parameters will be brought into `RobotClientAPI.py` for you to set up connection with your fleet manager/robots.

 - `limits` maximum values for linear and angular accelerations and velocities.

-- `profile` footprint and vicinity.
+- `profile` radius of the footprint and personal vicinity of the vehicles in this fleet.

 - `reversible` a flag that can enable/disable reverse traversal in the robot.

 - `battery_system` information about the battery

-- `recharge_threshold` sets a value for minimum charge below which the robot cannot operate.
+- `recharge_threshold` sets a value for minimum charge below which the robot must return to its charger.

-- `recharge_soc` the maximum level to which robots should be charged.
+- `recharge_soc` the fraction of total battery capacity to which the robot should be charged.

-- `task_capabilities` the capabilities of the robot
+- `task_capabilities` the tasks that the robot can perform between `loop`, `delivery` and `clean`

-- `finishing_request` can be set to `park`, `charge` or `nothing`
+- `finishing_request` what the robot should do when it finishes its task, can be set to `park`, `charge` or `nothing`

-- `robots` information about all the types of robots in this case there is only one robot i.e. delivery bot
+- `robots` information about individual fleet robots

-- `tinyRobot1` will have all the information required by the bot.
+- `tinyRobot1` name of the robot.
+- ```

 - `max_delay` seconds before interruption occurs and replanning happens

-- `robot_state_update_frequency` how frequently should robot update the fleet
+- `robot_state_update_frequency` how frequently should the robot update the fleet

-- `map_name` name of the map

-- `waypoint` target location

-- `orientation` orientation in radians
+- `start` specify the starting map name, initial waypoint (x, y) and orientation (in radians) of the robot

-- `charger` location of the charger
+- `charger` waypoint name of the robot's charging point

-- `reference_coordinates` The robot and the RMF may use different coordinate system the `reference_coordinates` help in correcting them.
+- `reference_coordinates` if the fleet robots are not operating in the same coordinate system as RMF, you can provide two sets of (x, y) coordinates that correspond to the same locations in each system.
+This helps with estimating coordinate transformations from one frame to another.
+A minimum of 4 matching waypoints is recommended.
+Note: this is not being implemented in `rmf_demos_fleet_adapter` as the demos robots and RMF are using the same coordinate system.

 ## RobotClientAPI.py
-Users can start by filling in the appropriate API inside [`RobotClientAPI.py`](https://github.com/open-rmf/rmf_demos/blob/main/rmf_demos_fleet_adapter/rmf_demos_fleet_adapter/RobotClientAPI.py#L28), which will be used by the `RobotCommandHandle` to make calls to the fleet robots.
+Users can fill in the appropriate API inside [`RobotClientAPI.py`](https://github.com/open-rmf/fleet_adapter_template/blob/main/fleet_adapter_template/fleet_adapter_template/RobotClientAPI.py), which will be used by the `RobotCommandHandle` to make calls to the fleet robots.
 For example, if your robot uses REST API to interface with the fleet adapter, you will need to make HTTP request calls to the appropriate endpoints within these functions.